-Top five renovation health risks
+Top five DIY health risks

 - Mould: spores can create ongoing respiratory concerns when inhaled.